Recycling advice for the office

 The bins, the bins

 If your office has recycling bins, make sure they are set out, used and handled properly.
 A recycling system is only as good as the people who run and use it.
-Clearly labelled, conveniently located bins that everyone can access and recognise means the difference between a simple day-to-day recycling regime and a clutter of rubbish that all ends up in one place.
+Clearly labelled, conveniently located bins that everyone can access and recognise make the difference between a simple day-to-day recycling regime and a clutter of rubbish that all ends up in one place.
 It's important that everyone knows what goes in where and colour-coordinated bins can help vastly with this.

 Waste not, want not